 Bevespi® is a combination therapy that delivers the medication using a pressurized metered-dose inhaler (pMDI).
 According to the manufacturer, this new medication utilizes a new technology that provides “consistent delivery of one or more different medicines from a single pMDI” using “co-suspension technology”1.

-What does that mean?
 Sometimes when more than one medication is combined in an inhaler, some of the particles from the two medications can begin to “stick together” and make bigger particles and this can affect the amount of drug that will deposit in the tiny airspaces.
-The tiny airspaces is our target, this is where we want the medication to go.
+The tiny airspaces are our target, this is where we want the medication to go.
 The makers of Bevespi® are stating that what makes their product unique is that they have a technology that prevents this “sticking together” and efficiently delivers the medication to the tiny airspaces using a pressurized metered-dose inhaler (pMDI)2.